Proudly Serving Colorado Springs and South Denver

 Maintain Your Home’s Exterior

 Maintaining the exterior of your home is as crucial as the interior when it comes to preventing water damage.
-Your home’s exterior acts as the frontline defense against water damage, so keeping it in good shape is essential.
+Your home’s exterior protects against water damage, so keeping it in good shape is essential.

-A key part of this defense involves your home’s gutter and downspout system.
-When functioning correctly, these systems channel rainwater away from your home, preventing it from pooling around the foundation and causing costly damage.
-However, if your gutters and downspouts become clogged with leaves, twigs, or other debris, water can overflow and seep into your home, damaging the foundation and possibly leading to basement flooding.
+A vital part of this defense involves your home’s gutter and downspout system.
+When functioning correctly, these systems channel rainwater away from your house, preventing it from pooling around the foundation and causing costly damage.
+However, suppose your gutters and downspouts become clogged with leaves, twigs, or other debris.
+In that case, water can overflow and seep into your home, damaging the foundation and possibly leading to basement flooding.

-Another important aspect of maintaining your home’s exterior involves your landscaping.
+Another critical aspect of maintaining your home’s exterior involves your landscaping.
 While trees and shrubs can enhance the beauty of your property, they can also contribute to water damage if not properly maintained.

 Tree roots can cause damage to your underground pipes, leading to leaks and potentially costly repairs.
-To prevent this, ensure that trees are planted at least 20 feet away from your home’s foundation and any underground utilities.
-Regularly trim your trees to prevent branches from falling on your roof or gutters during a storm.
+To prevent this, ensure trees are planted at least 20 feet away from your home’s foundation and underground utilities.
+Regularly trim your trees to avoid branches falling on your roof or gutters during a storm.

-By following these tips, you can ensure your home’s exterior is equipped to handle whatever Mother Nature throws at it, reducing your risk of water damage and the stress and costs associated with it.
+By following these tips, you can ensure your home’s exterior is equipped to handle whatever Mother Nature throws at it, reducing your risk of water damage and its stress and costs.

 Protect Your Home in Cold Weather

-As we move into the colder months, it’s essential to switch gears and prepare your home for the chill.
+As we move into the colder months, switching gears and preparing your home for the chill is essential.
 Colorado Springs homes, in particular, can experience severe cold snaps, making winter preparation an absolute must.
 This includes taking special care to protect your home from freezing temperatures that can cause significant water damage.
-Let’s look at two key strategies to prevent water damage in frigid weather.
+Let’s examine two key strategies to prevent water damage in frigid weather.

 Frozen pipes are a ticking time bomb.
-When water freezes, it expands, putting immense pressure on your pipes, which can lead to bursting and subsequent water damage.
+When water freezes, it expands, putting immense pressure on your pipes, leading to bursting and subsequent water damage.
 You can prevent this disaster by taking some proactive steps.

-Firstly, drain the water outside your home before the cooler months set in.
+First, drain the water outside your home before the cooler months.
 This includes outdoor hoses, hose bibs, swimming pools, sprinkler lines, and drip irrigation systems.
 Remember to follow the manufacturer’s instructions for draining these systems.

 Next, close the valves that lead to the exterior hose bibs.
 This reduces the risk of freezing water expanding back into your plumbing system.